 - an occurrence regarded in isolation from, or contrasted with, human agencyCompare act (def.
 8)

 Word Origin for event

-Idioms and Phrases with events
+Other Idioms and Phrases with event